steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 logging is already in there.

 This class has its own ITests.
-Ideally these tests should fail when the underlying issue is fixed -this hightlighs when a workaround can be removed.
+Ideally these tests should fail when the underlying issue is fixed -this highlights when a workaround can be removed.

 If one cannot be found then we are essentially blocked from upgrading the AWS SDK at all.
 We have had to do exactly this with problems related to library shading.